 The overall intent of the WG was to establish a set of objective criteria that was also stringent enough to appropriately limit the number of organizations which may qualify.
 With the GAC advice in its Beijing Communique, the scope of special protections for IGOs combined with the special protections previously provided to the IOC and RCRC became much more defined.
 However, to date, the issue of possible special protections for INGOs other than the RCRC and IOC has not been addressed outside of the PDP WG and so, as mandated by the WG Charter, it is still an area the WG must explore.
 Section 4.5 of this report provides details of proposed qualification criteria for INGOs.

-WG deliberations around qualification criteria quickly confirmed that a single framework to cover all four types of organizations was not possible.possible The IOC and RCRC are differentiated from INGOs given givengiven the legal protections the are afforded under a framework of international treaties and national laws in multiple jurisdictions, while IGOs are are structured, organized, and funded in entirely different ways...
+WG deliberations around qualification criteria confirmed that it was not possible to develop a single framework to cover all four types of organizations that most WG members would support.
+While being different from each other in many respects, the IOC and RCRC may be differentiated from other INGOs on the basis of the unique legal protections they are afforded under a framework of international treaties and national laws in multiple jurisdictions, while IGOs have been differentiated from INGOs on the basis of the types of legal protections they are afforded.

 4.1.3 Eligibility Process